influxdata/docs-v2/content/influxdb/cloud/upgrade/from-v2.md

 ## Migrate DBRP mappings
 InfluxDB database and retention policy (DBRP) mappings let you query InfluxDB Cloud buckets with InfluxQL and the InfluxDB 1.x DBRP convention.
-**If you have DBRP mappings in your InfluxDB OSS 2.x instance**, migrate them to your InfluxDB Cloud instance.
+**If you have DBRP mappings in your InfluxDB 2.x instance**, migrate them to your InfluxDB Cloud instance.

 {{< expand-wrapper >}}
 {{% expand "Migrate DBRP mappings to InfluxDB Cloud"%}}
 1. Use the [`influx v1 dbrp list` command](/influxdb/cloud/reference/cli/influx/influx/v1/dbrp/list/)
-    to view the list of DBRP mappings in your **InfluxDB OSS 2.x** instance.
+    to view the list of DBRP mappings in your **InfluxDB 2.x** instance.

     ```sh
     influx v1 dbrp list --active-config oss